sagarsys/angular-user-management/README.md

 # angular-user-management

 User management UI using angular2+ & bootstrap 4
+- view a list of users
+- add, edit or delete users from user list -- user profile management
+- use reactive forms to validate user profile details (editing/creation)

 ## Quick start